gary-jipp/lighthouse-ajax/README.md

  - read dog on client side and reload
  - maybe `prepend` elements for most recent first

-### Extra Functions
+### Extras
- - Handle onClick on Dynamic Elements
-  - listener much be on the container
+ - Handle onClick on Dynamic Elements: listener on the container
-  - can attach the original data object to the jquery element
+ - Attach a  data object to a jquery element
  - Hide / Show Form